-Canon G1 X Mark III versus Leica M10
+Canon G1 X Mark III vs Leica M10

-The Canon PowerShot G1 X Mark III and the Leica M10 (Typ 3656) are two enthusiast cameras that were announced, respectively, in October 2017 and January 2017.
+The Canon PowerShot G1 X Mark III and the Leica M10 (Typ 3656) are two enthusiast cameras that were officially introduced, respectively, in October 2017 and January 2017.
 The G1X Mark III is a fixed lens compact, while the M10 is a rangefinder-style mirrorless.
 The cameras are based on an APS-C (G1X Mark III) and a full frame (M10) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 23.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 23.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Leica M10

 The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Leica M10.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.